 - Parathion – Probable carcinogen.
 Also causes:

-- Severe damage to central nervous system
+- Severe damage to the central nervous system

 - Severe and potentially lethal respiratory distress